DimitarGaydardzhiev/EmployeeSystem-Angular/README.md

 # EmployeeSystem-Angular
 SoftUni Angular Project
 ## Idea ##
-Application for managing company information like employees, projects, departments and positions.
+Application for managing company information like employees, departments and positions.
 Creating different kind of requests and approve/unapprove functionality by the admins.

 ## Design ##
 - **Administration**